DivineBlow/divineblow.io/README.md

 # DivineBlow

-Animating site using GSAP, WinBox and more interesting interactions by DivineBlow.
+Site using GSAP, WinBox and more interesting interactions by DivineBlow.

 ## Installation